Preparatory Work (Spring 1997)

 New course development (e.g., “Germany in Europe”; third Business German course; “Narrative and Memory”) and reconceptualization of Topics and Methods course.

-Creation of shared computer drive, accessible to faculty and graduate students, for all curriculum materials
+Creation of a shared computer drive, accessible to faculty and graduate students, for all curriculum materials

 Expansion of web site on the curriculum project